 To succeed when it comes to targeted marketing, you need to know the answers to questions such as:

 Let’s say, for example, that you run an e-commerce store that sells flowers.
-Demographics data shows us that women are more likely to purchase flowers than men, although men spend more on floral gifts (less frequent, but more expensive purchases).
+Demographic data shows us that women are more likely to purchase flowers than men, although men spend more on floral gifts (less frequent but more expensive purchases).

-Data also shows us that Generation X customers (those born between 1965 and 1980) are the demographic most likely to buy flowers online.
-It also tells us that typically, people buy flowers for their own use.
+Data also shows that Generation X customers (those born between 1965 and 1980) are the demographic most likely to buy flowers online.
+It also tells us that people typically buy flowers for their own use.

-When you put all that information together, you start to get a rough idea of who your target list includes.
-In this example, your ideal customer would be females between the ages of 40 and 55 with an interest in home decoration, floral arrangements, or similar hobbies.
+When you combine all that information, you start to get a rough idea of your target list.
+In this example, your ideal customer would be females between the ages of 40 and 55 who are interested in home decoration, floral arrangements, or similar hobbies.

 That leaves you with only one key piece of information missing.
 You need to figure out why your target customer wants to buy flowers.
 Perhaps it’s to fulfill aesthetic needs, a desire to nurture something or to feel closer to nature.
 For most industries, there are a lot of potential ‘problems’ that your audience may want help solving.

 Since you have hands-on experience in your industry, you might already have a very accurate idea of who your ideal customers are.
-However, with digital marketing, we never recommend that you rely on your gut alone.
+However, with digital marketing, we never recommend relying on your gut alone.
 In today’s data-driven world, you have access to a wealth of information about who your customers are – all you need to know is how to access it.

 How To Find Your Audience List